 8 things you may not know about rabies – but should

-For #WorldRabiesDay, two experts share less-known facts about rabies and how to prevent it
+Two experts share less-known facts about rabies in humans and animals and how to prevent it

 Rabies is a viral zoonosis affecting the central nervous system of warm-blooded animals.
 Transmission occurs when saliva containing the rabies virus is introduced into an opening in the skin, usually via the bite of a rabid animal.
 Though rare, transmission could occur through infected saliva contacting mucous membranes or a scratch or other break in the skin.